 Women and men are commonly seen as having different strengths and weaknesses.
 Is it right to exclude males or females from certain professions because of their gender?
-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+Give reasons for your answers and include any relevant examples from your own knowledge or experience.

 The chart below shows the percentages of males and females with higher qualifications in five countries in 2001